Murder at Teesri Manzil 302: Production

-The film was in production from 2008, finally was completed in 2009 but was in the cans for years until it was premiered through ZEE5.
-It became the posthumous release of Irrfan Khan, who died in 2020.
+The film began production in 2008, was completed in 2009 but was shelved for years until it premiered through ZEE5.

 Reception

 Archika Khurana of The Times of India wrote, "In a nutshell, ‘Murder At Teesri Manzil 302’ will undoubtedly make you nostalgic for the late Irrfan Khan, but it’s definitely not one of his best films to remember."
 Gautaman Bhaskaran of News18 wrote, "Shot in the exotic locales of Bangkok and Pattaya, the film had remained in the cans for 14 years, and it is not clear why it chose to emerge now.
 Obviously, the direction and execution seem somewhat outdated, and it is not surprising that the thriller should face obstacles; its pace is broken by songs and dances.
 Totally needless."